cloudfleet/blog/content/drafts/the-end-of-the-sysadmin.md

 of everything that is going on in the security sphere, which is simply not possible without investing a lot of time.
-The end goal where every person has their own hardware device for storing their data will invariably mean *the end of the sysadmin* and nececitate open source platform commons.
+The end goal where every person has their own hardware device for storing their data will invariably mean *the end of the sysadmin* and necessitate open source platform commons.
 Take a look at this CloudFleet [technical overview][] to see how we are building one in the open and, if you are interested, consider